George Floyd: Memorials

 A GoFundMe account to support Floyd's funeral costs and benefit his family broke the site's record for number of individual donations.

 By June 6, murals had been created in many cities, including Manchester, Dallas, Miami, Idlib, Los Angeles, Nairobi, Oakland, Strombeek-Bever, Berlin, Pensacola, and La Mesa.
 The mural in Manchester was defaced with graffiti, resulting in a Greater Manchester Police investigation into the incident.
-Beyond the creation of the mural, Floyd's murder has also brought attention to the presence of institutional racism within the United Kingdom.
+Beyond the creation of the mural, Floyd's murder has also increased public debate in the United Kingdom over allegations of institutional racism.
 Protest graffiti has also been put up throughout Los Angeles, offering phrases such as "I Can't Breathe", "Say Their Names", and others.
 The phrase "Black Lives Matter" has also been used often in the outpouring of protest regarding Floyd's murder.
 The phrase has been especially popular on social media platforms.
 Since Floyd's murder, there has also been a global outcry for memorials commemorating bigoted individuals to be demolished.

 A bill proposed by US Representative Sheila Jackson Lee, the George Floyd Law Enforcement Trust and Integrity Act, was designed to reduce police brutality and establish national policing standards and accreditations.
-In addition to the work of lawmakers, there has been an outcry from leaders in varieties of fields.
+In addition to the work of lawmakers, there has been an outcry from leaders in a variety of fields.
 Researcher Temitope Oriola, author of 'How police departments can identify and oust killer cops', wrote the piece intending to prevent more deaths mirroring Floyd's.
 Oxiris Barbot, former New York City Health Commissioner, wrote an article describing Floyd's murder as "collective moral injury" and compared it to "the sustained acuity of health inequities playing out in horrifying details through the COVID-19 pandemic."
 Religious leaders have also been called upon to address violence taking place against black Americans.

-The length of time that Chauvin was initially believed to have had his knee on Floyd's neck, eight minutes 46 seconds, was widely commemorated as a "moment of silence" to honor Floyd.
+The length of time that Chauvin was initially believed to have had his knee on Floyd's neck, eight minutes and 46 seconds, was widely commemorated as a "moment of silence" to honor Floyd.

 Floyd's murder was featured prominently in The Economist, with the magazine running an obituary, multiple articles, and numerous reader letters, ultimately making Floyd's legacy its June 13 cover story.
 It wrote that his legacy "[is] the rich promise of social reform."